Can a Trustee Be a Beneficiary?

 Many settlors wish to name their lawyer as the trustee of their trust.
 After all, their lawyer likely has knowledge of their assets, knowledge about how to administer a trust and more.
 Naming a lawyer as trustee, however, can present a conflict of interest.

-For example, if the settlor names their estate planner as the successor trustee of their trust, the conflict of interest stems from the fact that the estate planner likely drafted their trust.
-They could have drafted it in such a way as to provide themselves with more compensation as the trustee than what is standard.
-Another example of a potential conflict of interest arising from naming a lawyer as the trustee is if the lawyer has to litigate claims on behalf of the trust, which could lead to substantial compensation for the lawyer in question.
-The lawyer could be motivated to pursue claims, even if they are unfounded.
+For example, if the settlor names their estate planner as the successor trustee of their trust, the conflict of interest will stem from the fact the estate planner likely drafted their trust.
+They could have drafted it in such a way as to provide themselves with higher trustee fees than what is standard.

-If a lawyer is named as the trustee of a trust, it may be in their best interest to hire a third-party attorney to help them in their capacity as trustee and protect them against personal liability.
+If a lawyer is named as trustee of a trust, it may be in their best interest to hire a third-party lawyer to help them in their capacity as trustee and protect them against personal liability.
+Likewise, beneficiaries should retain a lawyer to oversee administration and ensure the lawyer trustee is not breaching their fiduciary duties.